Our Directors, Faculty & Staff

 Amelia Hays-Rivest, Director of Conservatory

-Steve Hays, Founder
+Steve Hays, Founding director

 Steve was Producing Director of Stage West from its inception in 1967 until 1984.
 He has directed Doors, Ozma of Oz, Wiley and the Hairy Man, Mother Hicks, The Secret Garden, Ordinary People, Ramona Quimby, The Birds, A Midsummer Night’s Dream, Anne of Green Gables, The Italian Straw Hat, The Tempest, Very Good Eddie, and The Boy Friend for the Drama Studio.
 He is also a playwright and musician, with four of his plays, The Snow Queen, The Little Match Girl, Me and Ruth, and Sara Crewe having premiered at the Drama Studio.

-Dan Morbyrne, Faculty
+Dan Morbyrne, Master Faculty

 Jane Schneeloch, Office Manager